aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

-This landmarking protocol thus represents an intermediate iteration between the previous 2D analysis (Selden Jr., Dockall, and Shafer 2018), and the forthcoming protocol that includes cross-sections, where an ever-greater amount of surficial morphology is included in each analysis.
+This landmarking protocol thus represents an intermediate iteration between the previous 2D analysis (Selden Jr., Dockall, and Shafer 2018), and the forthcoming protocol that includes cross-sections, where an ever-greater amount of surficial morphology is included.
 The evolution of this landmarking protocol represents a concerted effort to better comprehend the vagaries of morphological similarities and differences in Gahagan bifaces.
-While true that some landmarking protocols can be—and often are—recycled as new specimens are added, this particular research programme endeavours to achieve ever-greater accuracy and precision in each subsequent iteration.
+While true that some landmarking protocols can be---and often are---recycled as new specimens are added, this particular research programme endeavours to achieve greater accuracy and precision in each subsequent iteration.

 ### Generating the spline